Landers Nolley II

-Landers Sanchez Nolley II (born March 5, 2000) is an American professional basketball player for SLUC Nancy Basket of the LNB Pro A. He played college basketball for the Virginia Tech Hokies, the Memphis Tigers and the Cincinnati Bearcats.
+Landers Sanchez Nolley II (born March 5, 2000) is an American professional basketball player for AEK Athens of the Greek Basketball League.
+He played college basketball for the Virginia Tech Hokies, the Memphis Tigers and the Cincinnati Bearcats.

 Early life and high school career

 Nolley learned to play basketball from his father, also named Landers Nolley, who played college basketball for LSU.
 He trained with his father every day.
 In his sophomore season, Nolley averaged 17 points per game for Curie Metropolitan High School in Chicago and helped his team win a Class 4A state championship.
 As a junior, he transferred to Langston Hughes High School in Fairburn, Georgia.
 Nolley averaged 25 points and seven rebounds per game in his first year with his team.
 He scored 26 points to lead Langston Hughes to its first Georgia 6A state title.

 In his senior season, Nolley averaged 31 points, eight rebounds, and three assists per game, helping his team defend the Georgia 6A championship.
 He posted 34 points, 10 rebounds, and six assists in the finals.
 Nolley was named Atlanta Journal-Constitution Player of the Year and USA Today Georgia Player of the Year.
 He also earned All-State honors and left as his school's all-time leading scorer.
 Nolley was a consensus four-star recruit and top-100 prospect in the 2018 class.
 On October 15, 2017, one week after committing to play college basketball for Georgia, he switched his commitment to Virginia Tech.